Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc E - The Missing Vistana.md

 The mirror is a *spirit mirror*, a magical item that reflects both the Material Plane and creatures in the Border Ethereal.
 Upon entering the room, a player who looks into the mirror sees a flash of a young woman’s silhouette that swiftly vanishes.
 (This is the spirit of Stella Wachter.)

 > [!abstract]+ **Meeting Victor**
-> If the players have not already met [[Non-Player Characters#Victor Vallakovich|Victor]], he casts *greater invisibility* as described in <span class="citation">N3t.
+> If the players have not already met [[Personnages Non-Joueurs#Victor Vallakovich|Victor]], he casts *greater invisibility* as described in <span class="citation">N3t.
 Victor’s Workroom (p.
 109)</span> if alerted to their arrival, but clumsily knocks over a pile of parchment as the players enter the room in his haste to hide.
 A player who inspects the parchment sees that they are covered with elaborate diagrams of teleportation circles.
 >
 > Shortly after the players enter the room, they can hear the sound of a sneeze from the corner where Victor is hiding.
 Victor then reveals himself—including his spellbook and the recognizable sigil upon it—and proceeds to speak with the players as described in [[#E3b.
 Searching the Library]] above.